Lack of Truck Driver Training

 A person who is hurt in a wreck caused by a negligent trucker can pursue a lawsuit against the individual, but he or she may also have a claim against the company that employed the driver.
 Such a claim may involve both the doctrine of respondeat superior (in which the employer is financially liable for the actions of its employee, the truck driver) but also for the trucking company’s failure to comply with laws pertaining to driver training, rest periods, or the maximum number of hours per week on the road.
 The trucking company may also be found liable for failing to properly maintain the truck itself by, for instance, not making regular inspections of the brakes or instructing the driver on how to properly balance a load.

 It is important to note that the Florida statute of limitations for personal injury lawsuits, such as those against negligent truckers and trucking companies, is generally four years from the date of the accident.
 In wrongful death cases, however, the time period in which the deceased victim’s family may sue is shortened to just two years.
-Moreover, it is important to contact an attorney as soon as possible after an accident to ensure that a proper investigation takes place while the evidence is fresh and witnesses’ memories are dependable.Consult a Pembroke Pines Truck Driver Negligence Attorney after a Truck Accident in Pembroke Pines
+Moreover, it is important to contact an attorney as soon as possible after an accident to ensure that a proper investigation takes place while the evidence is fresh and witnesses’ memories are dependable.Consult a Pembroke Pines Attorney after a Truck Accident

 Since so much is at stake in collisions involving big rigs, insurance companies often fight especially hard to resist paying a fair amount to victims and their families.
-If you are looking for an experienced and aggressive law firm to assist you with your case in Pembroke Pines or the surrounding communities, call the injury lawyers at Cohn & Smith at (954) 431-8100 to schedule a free initial consultation.
+If you are looking for an experienced and aggressive law firm to assist you with a case involving a lack of truck driver training in Pembroke Pines or the surrounding communities, call the injury lawyers at Cohn & Smith at (954) 431-8100 to schedule a free initial consultation.
 We assist individuals throughout South Florida, including in Sunrise, Tamarac, and Hollywood.